Prince Johann Georg of Saxony: Marriage

-He married for a second time to Princess Maria Immacolata of Bourbon-Two Sicilies, fourth child and eldest daughter of Prince Alfonso of Bourbon-Two Sicilies, Count of Caserta and his wife Princess Antonietta of Bourbon-Two Sicilies, on 30 October 1906 in Cannes, France.
-The couple did not have children.
+His second marriage was to Princess Maria Immacolata of Bourbon-Two Sicilies, fourth child and first daughter of Prince Alfonso of Bourbon-Two Sicilies, Count of Caserta, and his wife Antonietta, on 30 October 1906 in Cannes, France.
+This marriage too was without issue.

 Residences

 From 1902, Johann Georg resided at Schloss Weesenstein approximately 30 km from Dresden, high above Müglitztal.
 In 1918, after the end of World War I and the abdication of his brother Frederick Augustus III, Johann Georg sold Schloss Weesenstein and moved his permanent residence to Freiburg im Breisgau.